heilaaks/snippy/docs/dev/SCRIBBLING.md

       --> same to resource load_dict and dict.pm (is resource load_dict used anymore?)
       --> this works with timestamp but there must be 00:00

-   3. python  runner search --all  --sall . results 38. check this
+   3. python  runner search --scat all  --sall . results 38. check this

    4. sql defs
       create table if not exists contents (